mathewrtaylor/openpyxl_cheatsheet/README.md

 ## Credits
-Thanks to the Openpyxl team at https://foss.heptapod.net/openpyxl/openpyxl Full documentation can be had at: https://openpyxl.readthedocs.io/en/stable/
+Thanks to the Openpyxl team at https://foss.heptapod.net/openpyxl/openpyxl <br>
+Full documentation can be had at: https://openpyxl.readthedocs.io/en/stable/

 ## License